 Using patented technology, SleepRate will help determine what is going on with your sleep and guide you through personalized recommendations to improve your sleep so you are feeling better not just when you wake up - but all day long!

 Loud or chronic snoring is a "red flag" for sleep apnea.
 Sleep apnea is a sleep disorder characterized by problems with breathing during sleep.
 Most people with sleep apnea do not realize they have a sleep disorder.
 You may have sleep apnea if you have been told you snore, choke or gasp during sleep.
 Sleep apnea is a serious medical condition that increases your risk for stroke, heart disease and other very serious medical problems.
 We recommend you be evaluated and treated by a medical provider if you snore or suspect you may have sleep apnea.

 SleepRate can detect and monitor your sleep across the night.
 Using patented technology, SleepRate will give you detailed analysis of your sleep including the amount of time you snore, how loud you snore and whether or not you awaken during the night due to snoring or sleep disordered breathing.

-Using a heart rate monitor, SleepRate measures your heartbeat to accurately detect sleep interruptions, sleep depth, and environmental sleep disruptions.
+Using a heart rate monitor and your iPhone, SleepRate measures your heartbeat to accurately detect sleep interruptions, sleep depth, and environmental sleep disruptions.

-Based on the sleep patterns detected while monitoring your sleep, SleepRate can indicate what kind of sleep issues you may have.
+Based on the sleep patterns detected while monitoring your sleep, SleepRate gives you a sleep assessment that indicates what kind of sleep issues you may have.

-Using proven methods from the Stanford Sleep Clinic, SleepRate guides you through a series of incremental changes to your daily routine, which result in significant sleep improvement in the course of a few weeks.
+Using proven methods from the Stanford Sleep Clinic, SleepRate guides you through a series of incremental changes to your daily routine, which result in significant sleep improvement for your insomnia in the course of a few weeks.